 Diploma in Computer Application (DCA)

-A one-year undergraduate programme called the Diploma in Computer Application (DCA) teaches students the fundamentals and applications of computers.
-The curriculum is created to give pupils the abilities and information necessary to efficiently use computer systems and software programmes.
+A one-year undergraduate diploma course called the Diploma in Computer Application (DCA) teaches students the fundamentals and applications of computers.
+The curriculum is created to give pupils the abilities and information necessary to efficiently use computer systems and software applications.

 Students can pursue a variety of careers after finishing this course, including those as a computer operator, data entry operator, office assistant, and web designer.
-Graduates can continue their study by earning a bachelor’s degree in computer science or a bachelor’s degree in computer applications, for example.
-Students who wish to learn the fundamentals of computers and seek careers in data entry, web design, or computer operations should enrol in this course.
-It gives pupils the essential know-how and abilities required to administer and run software programmes and computer systems.
+Graduates can continue their study by earning a bachelor’s degree in computer science or a bachelor’s degree in computer applications.

 Bachelors of Computer Applications (BCA)